Extended field theories are local and have classifying spaces: Applications

-sends local weak equivalences in $\sPSh(\Etale^f_d)$ to (local) weak equivalences of $Γ$-spaces.
-If we regard a manifold as a sheaf on $\Etale^f_d$ via its functor of smooth points, then Čech nerves of covers of manifolds are local weak equivalences in $\sPSh(\Etale^f_d)$.
-Hence if we restrict the above functor along the embedding $\Man\into \sPSh(\Etale^f_d)$ we get a well defined sheaf of $Γ$-spaces on the site of smooth manifolds.
-For a fixed geometric structure ${\cal S}$, we can also consider the functor on manifolds that sends
+By \cref{local} (combined with the fact that the functor $(-)^⨯$ preserves homotopy limits), the functor $\FFT^⨯_{d,T}$ sends local weak equivalences in $\sPSh(\FEmb_d)$ to (local) weak equivalences of sheaves of $Γ$-spaces.
+If we regard a manifold as a sheaf on $\FEmb_d$ via its functor of smooth points, then Čech nerves of covers of manifolds are local weak equivalences in $\sPSh(\FEmb_d)$.
+Hence if we restrict the above functor along the embedding $\Man\into \sPSh(\FEmb_d)$ we get a well defined sheaf of smooth $Γ$-spaces on the site of smooth manifolds.
+For a fixed geometric structure $\gs$, we can also consider the functor on manifolds that sends

-Since this functor (as a functor from $\Man^\op$) is homotopy continuous, \cref{mainthm} implies that this presheaf of $Γ$-spaces satisfies descent.
-More generally, to allow for twisted situations, we consider an arbitrary cosheaf
+Since this functor (as a functor from $\Man^\op$) is homotopy continuous, \cref{local} implies that this presheaf of smooth $Γ$-spaces satisfies descent.
+More generally, to allow for twisted situations, we consider an arbitrary $\infty$-cosheaf